glide-browser/glider/README.md

 The following is included in good faith.
 The writer is not a lawyer, and this is not legal advice.

-### Gluon and Melon
+### Surfer, Gluon, and Melon

+Glider is a fork of [Surfer](https://github.com/zen-browser/surfer) so we can customise it more deeply for our use case.
+In the future, I hope all changes made here can also be upstreamed.

-Surfer is a fork of [Gluon](https://github.com/pulse-browser/gluon) but the author has stoped working on it.
+Surfer itself is a fork of [Gluon](https://github.com/pulse-browser/gluon), which is no longer maintained.
 Gluon has been extracted from melon, the build tool for the [desktop version of Dot Browser](https://github.com/dothq/browser-desktop) under MPL v2.0.

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this